ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleUserStatusApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiTypescript.PeopleUserStatusApi();
+let apiInstance = new DocspaceApiJavascript.PeopleUserStatusApi();
-let activationstatus = new DocspaceApiTypescript.EmployeeActivationStatus(); // EmployeeActivationStatus | The new user activation status.
+let status = new DocspaceApiJavascript.EmployeeStatus(); // EmployeeStatus | The user status.
 let opts = {
+  'filterBy': "some text", // String | Specifies the criteria used to filter the profiles in the request.
+  'count': 1234, // Number | The maximum number of user profiles to retrieve.
+  'startIndex': 1234, // Number | The starting index for retrieving data in a paginated request.
+  'sortBy': "some text", // String | Specifies the property or field name by which the results should be sorted.
-  'updateMembersRequestDto': new DocspaceApiTypescript.UpdateMembersRequestDto() // UpdateMembersRequestDto | The request parameters for updating the user information.
+  'sortOrder': new DocspaceApiJavascript.SortOrder(), // SortOrder | The order in which the results are sorted.
+  'filterSeparator': "some text", // String | Represents the separator used to split multiple filter criteria in a query string.
+  'filterValue': "some text" // String | A string value representing additional filter criteria used in query parameters.
 };
-apiInstance.updateUserActivationStatus(activationstatus, opts, (error, data, response) => {
+apiInstance.getByStatus(status, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {